-To keep Selz safe and secure for all buyers and sellers, we request a bit more information about your items.
+To keep our platform safe and secure for all buyers and sellers, we request a bit more information about your items.
 Adding detailed item names and descriptions to your products is key.
 We also would like to know where your products are advertised.

 To process buyer payments securely, we work with leading financial institutions.
 These institutions are heavily regulated and have strict security criteria.
-Most of it relates to filtering out nasties and keeping buyers safe.
-We strictly adhere to their criteria because we share the same goals.
+Most of it relates to filtering out illegitimate businesses and keeping buyers safe.
+We strictly adhere to their criteria because we share their same goals.

 Keeping your information safe is at the heart of what we do.
 We use globally recognized best practice data security methods.
-This includes military-grade encryption.
+This includes bank-grade encryption.

 Will I be asked for more information?

 We try to keep the registration process as simple as possible without compromising the safety of our buyers and sellers.
 In some cases, if you are making a lot of sales (congrats!) you might be asked to provide some extra information.

 Because of European laws, some businesses in Europe might be asked to provide extra information about the ownership of their business.
 If that happens, we will tell you and show you how to provide the information quickly and simply.